grettke/help/help.md

   (setq ess-rutils-keys t))
 ```

 `r-autoyas` does argument completion.
-I had it working nice, and didn't use it for
+I had it working nice, and didn&rsquo;t use it for
-a while, and now it doesn't work.
+a while, and now it doesn&rsquo;t work.
 This needs some TLC.

 ```lisp
 (use-package r-autoyas